Best Practices for Tables

 |U2||... up to 200|

-The problem in this case is that you are not distributing your write requests to DynamoDB across your hash key values.
-You are taking one hash key at a time and uploading all its items before going to the next hash key items.
+The problem in this case is that you are not distributing your write requests to DynamoDB across your partition key values.
+You are taking one partition key value at a time and uploading all its items, before going to the next partition key value and doing the same.
 Behind the scenes, DynamoDB is partitioning the data in your tables across multiple servers.
-To fully utilize all of the throughput capacity that has been provisioned for your tables, you need to distribute your workload across your hash keys.
-In this case, by directing an uneven amount of upload work toward items all with the same hash key, you may not be able to fully utilize all of the resources DynamoDB has provisioned for your table.
-You can distribute your upload work by uploading one item from each hash key first.
-Then you repeat the pattern for the next set of range keys for all the items until you upload all the data as shown in the example upload sequence in the following table:
+To fully utilize all of the throughput capacity that has been provisioned for your tables, you need to distribute your workload across your partition key values.
+In this case, by directing an uneven amount of upload work toward items all with the same partition key value, you may not be able to fully utilize all of the resources DynamoDB has provisioned for your table.
+You can distribute your upload work by uploading one item from each partition key value first.
+Then you repeat the pattern for the next set of sort key values for all the items until you upload all the data as shown in the example upload sequence in the following table:

-Every upload in this sequence uses a different hash key, keeping more DynamoDB servers busy simultaneously and improving your throughput performance.
+Every upload in this sequence uses a different partition key value, keeping more DynamoDB servers busy simultaneously and improving your throughput performance.

 Suppose you design a table to track customer behavior on your site, such as URLs that they click.
-You might design the table with hash and range type primary key with Customer ID as the hash attribute and date/time as the range attribute.
+You might design the table with a composite primary key consisting of Customer ID as the partition key and date/time as the sort key.
 In this application, customer data grows indefinitely over time; however, the applications might show uneven access pattern across all the items in the table where the latest customer data is more relevant and your application might access the latest items more frequently and as time passes these items are less accessed, eventually the older items are rarely accessed.
 If this is a known access pattern, you could take it into consideration when designing your table schema.
 Instead of storing all items in a single table, you could use multiple tables to store these items.
 For example, you could create tables to store monthly or weekly data.
 For the table storing data from the latest month or week, where data access rate is high, request higher throughput and for tables storing older data, you could dial down the throughput and save on resources.

-So storing "hot" items in one table with higher throughput and "cold" items with reduced throughput requirements help you save on resources.
+You can save on resources by storing "hot" items in one table with higher throughput settings, and "cold" items in another table with lower throughput settings.
 You can remove old items by simply deleting the tables.
 You can optionally backup these tables to other storage options such as Amazon Simple Storage Service (Amazon S3).
 Deleting an entire table is significantly more efficient than removing items one-by-one, which essentially doubles the write throughput as you do as many delete operations as put operations.